The Erasmus+ programme

 - Detailed information about submission can be found on the website for the type of stay in the How to Log In section.

 - It is allowed to submit up to three applications for one student for study stay, student can choose from Erasmus+ partner ‘s universities listed in the Erasmus application.
-Student should submit her/his applications in order of her/his priority for the partner university abroad.
+The order of applications reflects their priority..

 - Partner